Washburn Ichabods men's basketball: Post-World War II: 1946–1979

 For the next thirty years after World War II, the Washburn saw five coaches come and go, with the addition of an interim for three games.
 In 1946, Washburn rejoined the Central Intercollegiate Athletic Conference after competing in the Missouri Valley for nine seasons and no conference for three during the war.
 After the war, Washburn hired Topeka High School basketball coach Adrian Miller, for would coach for five seasons.
 Before Miller took the helm of the team, Washburn went nearly 20 years without a winning season and although Miller went 8–11 overall in his first season, Miller quickly turned the team around in 1947–48 going 15–9.
 For the next three seasons, Miller led the Ichabods to 10 wins or more.
 After the 1950–51 season, Miller resigned with a 64–46 record to become an insurance agent.

 After Miller resigned, Washburn hired former assistant Marion McDonald, who previously served as assistant coach for Fort Hays Kansas State College.

-In 1960, Norm Short took over for the Ichabods for the next six seasons.
-During his six-season, Short led the team to a 46–74 record, with only one winning season.
-After leading the Ichabods to a 5–20, 2–6 conference record in 1965–66, Short resigned.
+In 1960, Norm Short took over for the Ichabods for the next six seasons, leading the team to a 46–74 record, with only one winning season.
+After a 5–20 overall and 2–6 conference record in 1965–66, Short resigned.
 Short coached at Central Missouri State from 1966 to 1972.